mollykmcglone/slcsp/COMMENTS.md

 You will need to have ruby installed on your local system (if you are on Linux/Mac you probably already do).
 To verify it's installed, `ruby -v` from the command line.
 If you need to install Ruby, instructions are here: https://www.ruby-lang.org/en/documentation/installation/

 To run the tests for the project you will need to install the test runner gem, rspec.
 This will require you to have bundler installed and working on your system.
-Information on installing bundler is is here:
+To install bundler, run `gem install bundler`.
+More information on installing bundler is here: https://bundler.io/

 Once bundler is installed, run `bundle install` from the project's root directory to install the rspec gem.